 There are new reporting requirements from OSHA.
 Please see the Memo to Supervisors (pdf) for more information.

 For up-to-date information on HR at UD, "Like" us on Facebook.

 As a Catholic leader in higher education, the University of Dayton is a great place to making a living...and to make a life.
 Family-friendly, flexible benefits bring balance to your work...and the rest of your life.
 Whether you're just beginning your professional career, focused on the needs of a growing family or concerned with building a secure retirement, the University of Dayton offers a rich benefit plan designed to help you achieve your goals.

 Our comprehensive benefit programs include medical, dental and vision plans; life insurance coverage for you and your dependents; flexible spending accounts for medical and dependent care expenses; short term and long term disability plans; tuition remission benefits; and paid holidays, sick leave and vacation time.

-To learn more about the options that are available to you, click the link in the For More Information box that best describes your role at the University
+To learn more about the options that are available to you, click on the Related Link that best describes your role at the University.

 Compensation Philosophy at UD

 The University of Dayton strives to have a compensation philosophy that is consistent with our mission as a Catholic/Marianist institution.
 It is our goal to be competitive with the market and provide for internal equity among employees.
 Our goal is to attract and retain faculty and staff who are: